Founder and Director

 Elana grew up in Rhode Island and has always felt a deep kinship with all living beings.
 She was a young teen when she began to connect her daily choices to the suffering of animals and started her journey toward cruelty free living.
 As a long time vegan, Elana served as the co-founder and president of RIVA (Rhode Island Vegan Awareness) and ran a small, private rabbit sanctuary for ten years before relocating to New York.
 She has an extensive background in teaching, program development, and volunteer management.
 Elana believes passionately in the power of education to inspire lasting social change, has studied with the Institute for Humane Education and taught humane education programs to youth about living compassionately towards all beings and the earth.
 She is mom to three beautiful felines, loves to be out in nature kayaking, hiking, and swimming, and relishes vegan cuisine in all its many colors and flavors.

 Born and raised in New York City, Michelle joined the staff in 2009, after volunteering for over a year.
-Her responsibilities include recruiting new supporters, overseeing CAS's fundraising efforts, increasing public awareness of CAS, and planning special events.
-Prior to CAS, Michelle spent over a decade as a public interest lawyer, with a focus on environmental justice litigation and policy initiatives.
-When she's not at the farm, Michelle can be found in New York City with her partner and their four rescued cats, where she obsessively practices samurai sword fighting and kickboxing.
+Her responsibilities include conducting outreach to raise CAS's visibility, planning special events, cultivating high level donors, and managing the volunteer and internship program.
+Prior to CAS, Michelle spent over a decade as a public interest lawyer, with a focus on environmental justice litigation and policy.
+When she's not at the sanctuary, Michelle can be found in New York City with her partner and their three rescued cats, where she obsessively practices samurai sword fighting and kickboxing.
 She also enjoys off-road mountain biking and white water rafting.

 Jennifer chose the urban jungle of NYC for college and lived there for 20 years, mostly in Brooklyn.
 For more than a decade, Jennifer worked in the children's publishing and on her weekends, she volunteered as an animal educator for kids, bringing chickens and ferrets to those whose only exposure to nature were trees planted in sidewalks.
 Jennifer made the move Upstate in 2012 where she now lives with her two rescue cats.
 When she isn't at the Sanctuary, Jennifer likes to read and dance and watch cute animal videos.